-If the decedent had a life insurance contract, those payments are exempt from the Pennsylvania inheritance tax, whether they are paid to the estate or a beneficiary.
-Similar to Iowa, you can avoid creating an estate tax liability by purchasing a permanent life insurance policy.
-Your beneficiary will then not be subject to inheritance taxes in the state of Pennsylvania.
+If the deceased had a life insurance policy, the death benefit is exempt from the state inheritance tax, regardless of who the death benefit is paid to.
+Similar to Iowa, you can reduce or avoid any estate tax liabilities by purchasing a permanent life insurance policy.
+Your beneficiary will not be subject to inheritance taxes in Pennsylvania.

-At JRC Insurance Group we represent over 45 top-rated insurers, and our agency is licensed to sell life insurance in all 50 states and DC.
-By asking you a few questions about your health and lifestyle, our expert agents will be able to instantly compare rates from dozens of highly-rated insurers, matching you with the best option available.
+JRC Insurance Group represents over 50 top-rated insurers, and our agency is licensed nationwide.
+By asking you a few questions about your health and lifestyle, our experts will be able to quickly compare rates from dozens of highly-rated insurers, matching you with the best option available.

 No matter what state you live in, we can help!
-Most importantly, our shopping services are free and there is no cost to apply for life insurance.
+Most importantly, our shopping services are free, and there is no cost to apply.
 We specialize with helping clients who are in less than perfect health, and we have thousands of affordable, permanent, life insurance options available.